EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 13. *New* Admin Dashboard Widget - Account Activity ( With Live Updating )

 == Changelog ==

+= 5.1 - TBD, 2014=

+**Updates**

+* Re-style Manage List page
+* Added missing label to radio buttons inside the form
+* Added missing closing parentheses on subscriber count inside view subscribers page
+* Added custom color picker to easily stylize forms without coding
+* Added ability to specify a custom class names for each field of the form ( easily add custom class names to mailchimp form fields for further customization )
+* Only run API Key check when a new key is entered ( not on each page load )
+* Added new Welcome page with features+update notifications for users

 = 5.0.6 - August 22, 2014 =